matteokeole/minecraftjsgui/drafts.md

 ###### Constraints

 How to render TextButtons, which need at least 2 draw calls (left & right sides), without taking the text into account?

+#### GUI containers

+Containers are components which contain slots.
+When creating a container, a slot builder function is passed in the `slotBuilder` property.
+This function defines the position of the slot at a specific index.
+Each slot can have a stack of objects on [0, 64].